alexcarpenter/alexcarpenter-11ty/src/work/nationbuilder.md

 > Anime.js (/ˈæn.ə.meɪ/) is a lightweight JavaScript animation library with a simple, yet powerful API.
 It works with CSS properties, SVG, DOM attributes and JavaScript Objects.

-Using anime to manage the animations, allowed me to build out the animation logic with JavaScript and trigger animations based on certain conditions.
+Using anime to manage the animations allowed me to build out the animation logic with JavaScript and trigger animations based on certain conditions.

 ```js
 // Create our anime timeline and default autoplay to false